 Dealing with a disclosure from a child and safeguarding issues can be stressful.
 Consider seeking support for yourself and discuss this with the DSL.

-Further information about what to do if you are worried that a child is being abuse, March 2015:
+Further information about what to do if you are worried that a child is being abused is available here in advice for practitioners, March 2015:

 RECORD KEEPING